Introduction

 ... the bell tower is the usual starting point of any visit to Cortina...

-Cortina is a small mountain town, so most of the businesses and attractions are concentrated in the central area, and are easily reachable within walking distance.
-Along Corso Italia you would see trendy stores, art galleries, public buildings, and storefronts of major brands.
-To avoid expending ourselves too much, you can read the article below, in which we detail what to see in "Corso Italia".
+Cortina is a small mountain town, so most of the businesses and attractions are concentrated in this central area, and are easily reachable within walking distance.
+Along "Corso Italia" you would see trendy stores, art galleries, public buildings, and store fronts of major brands.
+To avoid expending ourselves too much, you can read the article below, in which we detail what to see in "Corso Italia."

-one of the most classical walks you can do in Cortina is the one along the former railroad pedestrian area.
-It's a pedestrian route that passes through the entire town, with beautiful scenic views, both northbound and southbound.
+Probably the most classical walks you can do in Cortina, close to the center, is the one along the former railroad.
+It's a pedestrian route that passes through the entire town, with many beautiful scenic views, both northbound and southbound.
 It is built along the dismissed train route to Cortina, so it's always flat for its entire length.
 Google Maps places it here, a little north than the bus station, in any case you will not struggle to find it, because there are dozens of entrances all along the town.
-We discuss it further in the page below:
+If you need more info, we describe it in detail on the page below:

 Once lunchtime arrives, you have to decide what to eat.
 Whether it's a quick snack or lunch at a restaurant, Cortina offers a viable array of choices to suit all budgets.
 The cheapest solutions are a sandwich or a pizza, but if you want to eat well, there are also many alternatives.
-In order not to make an endless article, if you want to plan your lunch without improvising, we invite you to read our in-depth article:
+In order not to make an endless article, if you want to plan your lunch without improvising, you may read our in-depth article:

-Once your stomach is full, you should decide whether to continue your visit to the shops of Corso Italia, which is ideal if you are a shopping enthusiast, or you could visit one of Cortina's Museums of the "Regole".
+Once your stomach is full, you should decide whether to continue your visit to the shops of Corso Italia, which is ideal if you are a shopping enthusiast, or you could visit one of Cortina's Museums of the "Regole."
 These are three museums: an art gallery, an ethnological museum and a museum about fossil finds in the Dolomites.
-If you find this topic interesting, you can read an in depth article below:
+If you find this topic interesting, you can read our in depth article below:

 ... a gravel road that crosses the most beautiful meadows of central Cortina...